eleciawhite/reusable/slackPolicies/conduct-organizers.md

-# TriangleDevs Slack Channel Code of Conduct - For Admins
+# Embedded Podcast Slack Channel Code of Conduct - For Admins

 This version is intended for internal use by the slack admins.

 ## Warnings

 Any admin can issue a verbal warning to a participant if their behavior violates the group's anti-harassment policy.
-Warnings should be reported to the [admin team](mailto:triangledevs-slack@googlegroups.com) as soon as practical.
+Warnings should be reported to the [admin team](mailto:show@embedded.fm) as soon as practical.
 The report should include:

 * Identifying information of the participant
 * The time you issued the warning